veinpy/notebook/AGI/learning explanatory rules from noisy data/Learning explanatory rules from noisy data.md

 **Task**
 > reinterpret ILP task as a binary classification problem, and minimise cross-entropy loss with regard to ground-truth boolean labels during training.

+> Instead of using Boolean flags to choose a discrete subset of clauses, we now use continuous weights to determine a probability distribution over clauses.

 **Major limitation**
 > it requires significant memory resources.

-currently only support predicates of arity 0,1,2.
+> currently only support predicates of arity 0,1,2.
 Not support ternary predicates or higher

+> insist that all clauses have exactly two atoms in the body

 **4 restriction for generated clauses**
 > 1. rule out clauses that are unsafe (a variable used in the head is not used in the body)